When life hits you where it counts, you don’t have to let it take you out. Here’s how to keep your sanity and rise above the mess.

 1. Be rational.
 Don’t get pulled under by your reptilian brain.
 Ask yourself what is the worst case scenario and what is the likelihood of that happening?
 Remind yourself that in this moment you are okay.
 You are safe.
 Your kids are safe.
 If money is your not fair situation, chances are you won’t be living on the street next week.
 You can buy food.
 You have a place to live.

 3. Don’t exaggerate.
 If you’re 40 and you’re telling yourself you might not be able to retire until you’re 80, you should probably be considering the flip side: you might win the lottery or implement a million dollar business deal.
-Don’t get carried away.
+Don’t get carried away to either extreme.
 Stay balanced and be realistic.

 4. Indulge in humor.
 I can’t tell you how much I laughed when I read the Shit Sandwich post and imagined outrageous pranks to pull in preparation for my boys’ weekend away.
 When reality sucks, fantasy is a great temporary escape.